openstack-archive/fuel-plugin-lma-collector/README.md

 --------

 The Logging, Monitoring & Alerting (LMA) collector is a service running on each OpenStack node that collects logs and notifications.
-This data is sent to an ElasticSearch server for diagnostic, troubleshooting and alerting purposes.
+Those data are sent to an ElasticSearch server for diagnostic, troubleshooting and alerting purposes.